-Close the valve and replace the caps when the job is finished.
-The Valve MUST be Closed and the caps MUST be on, or the VALVE WILL LEAK.
+Access valve caps MUST be on, or the VALVE WILL LEAK.

 - If there has been a compressor burn out, check for acid in the oil.
 If acid is indicated, extra steps must be taken to clean up the system. - Never use refrigerant, such as R-11, to clean up or flush out a refrigeration system.
-When system clean-up is required, the use of suction line filter-dryers and liquid line filter-dryers are recommended. - Always replace the dryer when repairing a leak or replacing a refrigeration component. - Evacuate the system with a good vacuum pump to 200 microns or less.
+When system clean-up is required, the use of suction line filter-dryers and liquid line filter-dryers are recommended. - Always replace the dryer when repairing a leak or replacing a refrigeration component. - Evacuate the system with a good vacuum pump to 300 microns or less.
 If the triple evacuation method is used, the vacuum should be broken each time with dry nitrogen, not refrigerant.
 Evacuation must be from both sides of the system. - Weigh in or measure in the nameplate charge.
-Recharge into the high side.

-Check for leaks with a high quality, electronic leak detector.
+Recharge into the high side. - Check for leaks with a high quality, electronic leak detector.
 Halide torches will not locate the very small leaks.